jnozzi/cocoadev.com/markdown/CustomControlInNibNotReleased.md

 If you are getting objects instantiated in a nib file, why do you need to load that auxiliary nib file more than once?
 Me, simpleton that I am, just check to see if the thing has been loaded previously before attempting to load it, and, if so, skip it the second time around.
 Yikes!

 if ( myNibbyLittleThing == nil ) {
-[ General/NSBundle loadNibNamed bla bla bla ]
+[ NSBundle loadNibNamed bla bla bla ]
 }

 Of course if you over-release an object, your app will crash.
 At what point is your dealloc method not "working"?
 When you "release" the nib?
 (Though I have no clue what that could mean!)
 If you need copies of the object in the nib, maybe you should be using a document-based scheme.
 Hm?
 On the other hand, if you are worried that not all your deallocs are happening when you quit the app, this is a separate matter.